Manifold Constraint Regularization for Remote Sensing Image Generation: Experiments

 \section{Experiments}

-In this section, we we first provide the details of our experimental setup.
-We use three remote sensing datasets to evaluate our method: the UC Merced Land Use Dataset \cite{UCM}, NWPU-RESISC45 Dataset \cite{NWPU} and PatternNet Dataset \cite{patternnet}.
-Details of these datasets can be found in the appendix.
-Then, we present the quantitative and qualitative results of the proposed method, as well as the comparison with existing methods.
+In this section, we first introduce the datasets used in our experiments.
+Next, we provide the details of our experimental setup.
+We then present the results, including both quantitative metrics and qualitative examples, to demonstrate the effectiveness of our proposed method compared to existing approaches.
+Additionally, we showcase how our method benefits downstream tasks.
 Finally, we provide more ablation and analysis of different components of our method.